sudheesh001/iroha/README.md

 ### Docker

+#### Single node
-You may use the docker ennvironment to build and run the system, by executing the following:
+You may use the docker ennvironment to build and run the system as single node, by executing the following:

 ```
 git clone https://github.com/hyperledger/iroha.git
-sh iroha/docker/run-ametsuchi-dev.sh
+sh scripts/run-iroha-dev.sh
 ```

 After that, the container will run in interactive mode.
 So, you can run any IDE or editor on your local environment, while building the system in docker environment

+#### Distributed system

+Please, follow guide, located at Confluence: [Create network of Iroha nodes using Docker Swarm](https://soramitsu.atlassian.net/wiki/spaces/IS/pages/12517377/Create+swarm+network+of+Iroha+nodes)

 ### Build